-In honor of Earth Day on Saturday I wanted to talk about some things I purchased to make my kitchen more “green”.
-The Minimalist RD and her sustainable kitchen series inspired me to make some simple changes that could save on a whole lot of unnecessary waste!
-Some of these suggestions were from Erin and others are items I wanted to add to the list.
+In honor of Earth Day on Saturday I wanted to talk about five things I purchased to make my kitchen more “green”.
+The Minimalist RD and her sustainable kitchen series inspired me to make some simple changes to prevent a lot of unnecessary waste!
+Some of these suggestions were from Erin and others are items are my own that I wanted to add to the list.

-I love the look of these and they make organizing a lot easier.
-I plan to use them for bulk grains, nuts/seeds or any other dry goods.
+I love the look of these and they make bulk storage more fun.
+I plan to use them for grains, nuts/seeds or any other dry goods.
 They’re functional but also stylish enough to keep on the counter!
-You could definitely use standard mason jars, but I like to use my jars for making sauces and packing lunches and I wanted something with a wide mouth that would be easier to scoop so these are perfect.
+You could definitely use standard mason jars, but I like to use my jars for making sauces and packing lunches.
+I wanted something with a wide mouth that would be easier to scoop, so these are perfect.

 These also help replace paper towels but from a cleaning standpoint.
-Jacob’s aunt recently gave me a few of these to try because she loves them so much that she wanted to pay it forward.
-I have been using them for just a couple of weeks and am already hooked!
+Jacob’s aunt recently gave me a few of these to try because she loves them so much.
+I’ve been using them for just a couple of weeks and am already hooked!
 You can clean glass and mirrors really easily and don’t even need any cleaner (just soak in water and ring out well before using).
-I also love the way they clean counter tops - for some reason they don’t get all crunchy when they air dry so can also be used to wipe up moisture.
+I also love the way they clean counter tops and they don’t get all crunchy when they air dry.
 Love them!

 Reusable Shopping Bags

-I think it's important to remember that no one is perfect when it comes to this stuff, but we can all do something to be a little bit less wasteful.
-Small changes certainly add up to big ones in the long term.
-Hopefully this provided some inspiration for simple swaps that really make a difference.
+With any conversation about the topic of greener living, I think it’s important to remember that no one is perfect when it comes to this stuff!
+We can all do something to be a little bit less wasteful.
+Small changes certainly add up in the long term.
+Hopefully this provided some inspiration for simple swaps that really can make a difference!

 Is there anything you have done to make your kitchen more green?